lightbulblighter/Rboxlo/BLUEPRINT.md

         - Is the middleman for Arbiter communication
         - Tootsie can manually talk to Okra
         - Eclipse talks to Okra automatically to create servers
-        - Hosts chatbots
+        - Hosts chatbots (i.e. verification and other things)
-            - IRC or Discord
+            - IRC/Discord support
     - Other containers
         - These are not built into Rboxlo.Server but containers that run alongside it
         - Ghost, a blogging platform
         - MySQL, the database where everything is stored
 - Rboxlo.Client
     - .NET
-    - Cross platform (Windows & all Unix systems)
     - Rboxlo.Launcher
         - Delivered to the end-user
         - Joins Rboxlo games for users
         - Discord Rich Presence, allowing people to join each-other via Discord
         - Automatically updates itself and the Roblox game clients
-        - Fully modular (nothing that hard-coded; mostly everything is constructed through the website)
+        - Fully modular (not much that is hard-coded; mostly everything is constructed through the website)
         - On-demand patches(??)
         - Installation
             - Installs clients on-demand
             - "Part" downloads
             - **Windows:** Installation defaults to `%localappdata%\$NAME` and creates an entry in the registry for one-click uninstallation via Control Panel
-            - **Linux:** Installation location picked by user, no default
     - Rboxlo.Arbiter
+        - Cross platform (Linux/Windows)
         - Delievered to server systems
         - Creates Cron jobs automatically if Unix, installs itself as a Windows service if Windows
         - Hosts games that users join
         - Automatic updates as well and is fully modular
         - Fully licensed; you cannot use it without having a valid license
         - License is given out on a per-gameserver basis
+        - WINE(?)
 - Rboxlo.Patch
     - Assembly patch files given out to aid patching Roblox game clients
     - `.1337` format, x64dbg patch exports